 In particular, having a good relationship with your product suppliers goes a long way.
 Minimum order quantities are often negotiable.
 Don’t be afraid to ask for a lower minimum so you don’t have to carry as much inventory.

 A good relationship isn’t just about being friendly.
 It’s about clear, proactive communication.
-Let your supplier know when you’re expecting an increase in sales so they can adjust production.
-Have them let you know when a product is running behind schedule so you can pause promotions or look for a temporary substitute.
+Let your supplier know when you’re expecting an increase in sales or generating a lot of purchase orders so they can adjust production.
+Ask them to notify you when a product is running behind schedule so you can pause promotions or look for a temporary substitute.